fabianschenk/RESLAM/README.md

 # RESLAM: A real-time robust edge-based SLAM system

-**Please note that the code is still in the testing phase and I plan to update some parts soon!**
+**Please note that RESLAM is a research project and its code is released without any warranty.
+RESLAM will most likely not be developed any further**

 In this work, we present **RESLAM**, a robust edge-based SLAM system for RGBD sensors.
 Edges are more stable under varying lighting conditions than raw intensity values, which leads to higher accuracy and robustness in scenes, where feature- or photoconsistency-based approaches often fail.
 The results show that our method performs best in terms of trajectory accuracy for most of the sequences indicating that edges are suitable for a multitude of scenes.